-“For a child will be born to us, a son will be given to us; and the government will rest on His shoulders; and His name will be called Wonderful Counselor, Mighty God, Eternal Father, Prince of Peace.
-Because of the phrase Eternal Father”
+“For a Child [yeled] will be born to us, a Son [yelad] will be given to us; And the government will rest on His shoulders; And His name will be called Wonderful, Counselor, Mighty God, Eternal Father, Prince of Peace” (Isa.
+9:6).

-- There has never been a Jewish commentator, Rabbi, or Christian scholar or writer that has interpreted Isaiah 9:6 as Oneness teachers do.
-Beisner in his book, Jesus Only Churches (1998: 32), dismantles the Oneness exegesis here simply by pointing out that “I am a father, but I am not my father.”
-Oneness teachers must prove that Jesus is specifically called the “Father” of the Son of God (i.e., His own Father).
-Isaiah 9:6 only calls Him father of eternity.
+There has never been a Jewish commentator, Rabbi, church Father, nor Christian scholar that has interpreted Isa.
+9:6 as Oneness teachers do.
+Oneness teachers must prove that Jesus is specifically called the Father of the Son of God (i.e., His own Father).

-“Grace, mercy and peace will be with us, from God the Father and from Jesus Christ, the Son of the Father, in truth and love” (2 John 1:3; emphasis added).
+“Grace, mercy and peace will be with us, from God the Father and from Jesus Christ, the Son of the Father, in truth and love” (2 John 1:3).

 E. J. Young, Commentary on the Book of Isaiah, 1972.